bosoy83/f3site/README EN.txt

 Content management
 ==================

 Only users who have Editor, Admin or Owner privilege may edit content.
 After you have logged in, a link "Manage content" should appear.
-To add new item in category view, select: Options -> Add item (only if displaying category hierarchy is enabled).
+To add new item in category view, just click + icon.

 Changing PHP options